gsemet/pythonpep8autoformat/README.md

 ## Usage

-Formatting is applied on the whole document if there is no selection and operate only if the document is in Python syntax mode (default for all .py files).
+Formatting is applied on the whole document.

 ### Using keyboard: